Childcare and Nappies

 Washable Nappy Bag

 Even if you are planning to use fleece liners generally, a few of rolls of disposable liners are useful for odd occasions or when other people are changing the nappy and don't want to deal with fleece liners.
-The Nappy Lady many types of disposable liner, and full details of the differences between them can be read in the site Shopping section.
-Please refer to the Plumbing Issues section for more information about flushable liners, and important points to bear in mind when choosing them.
+The Nappy Lady™ stocks many types of disposable liner, our favourites being the Bambinex or Ultra liners for newborn onwards, or thinner Mioliners for older, weaned babies.

 Weleda Calendula Nappy Change Cream

-It is not uncommon for children currently used to wearing disposables to suffer from a touch of redness as their bodies adjust to the change to cotton nappies.
+It is not uncommon for children currently used to wearing disposables to suffer from a touch of redness as their bodies adjust to the change to cloth nappies.
 This is not soreness as such, and does not normally need any management.
 It will right itself within a few days, but you may like to keep some cream to hand during this transition.
-Similarly, children who usually wear cloth nappies but use disposables for a short period (eg going on holiday) may have the same reaction.
+Similarly, children who usually wear cloth nappies but use disposables for a short period (e.g. going on holiday) may have the same reaction.
 This is quite different from true nappy rash, and is simply the skin adjusting to the change in a familiar environment.

 If you find that your child does suffer from regular nappy rash, it's always preferable to identify and eliminate the real cause.
 Putting on creams may alleviate the symptoms temporarily, but is no substitute for actually resolving the underlying problem.